samglover/client-power-tools/readme.txt

 #### Automatic

 Automatic installation is the easiest option.
-To do an automatic install of WooCommerce, log in to your WordPress dashboard and go to **Plugins** / **Add New**.
+To do an automatic install of Client Power Tools, log in to your WordPress dashboard and go to **Plugins** / **Add New**.
 Enter “Client Power Tools" in the search field.
 To install Client Power Tools, click the **Install Now** button, then activate it by clicking the **Activate** button.

 #### Manual